Computer Science MSci/BSc (Hons)

 QS Best Student Cities Index 2026

-• Industry-relevant skills: gain expertise in programming (Python, C++), AI, data science, cyber security and software engineering through hands-on projects and cutting-edge curriculum.
+• Industry-evolving skills: Master programming (Python, C++), AI, data science, cyber security, and software engineering through practical projects and a cutting-edge curriculum.

-• Practical experience: work on case studies, team projects and professional software development using industry-standard tools and labs4.
+• Real-world experience: Work on case studies, team projects, and professional software development using industry-standard tools and labs4.

-• Career-boosting opportunities: you may have the opportunity to enhance your employability by applying for an optional placement year or study abroad option, supported by our careers team.2
+• Career opportunities: Boost your employability with the option to apply for a placement year or study abroad, supported by our careers team2.

-• Advanced specialisation: with an integrated master's year, you get the opportunity to study a master’s degree while paying undergraduate fees (subject to meeting progression requirements).Deepen knowledge in AI, machine learning and other high-demand fields
+• Advanced specialisation: Take your learning further with an integrated master’s year (subject to progression requirements), deepening your expertise in AI, machine learning, and other high-demand fields.

-• Ethical and professional development: learn about AI ethics, cyber security risks and teamwork, helping you prepare as a responsible leader in the global tech industry.
+• Ethical and professional development: Learn about AI ethics, cyber security risks, and teamwork to prepare as a responsible leader in the global tech industry.

 Find out more about the benefits of studying an integrated MSci degree.